Tinkerforge/doc/en/source/Hardware/Bricklets/GPS_V2.rst

 Fix LED
 -------

-The green LED labeled "Fix" indicates that status of the position data.
-The LED blinks during fix aquisition and is turned on if a fix is achieved.
+The green LED labeled "Fix" indicates the status of the position data.
+The LED blinks during fix acquisition and is turned on if a fix is achieved.

 If the GPS module is battery powered the LED is turned off to save power.